Unix Engineer - IT-Online

 - Ensure availability and performance of the IBM infrastructure systems

-- Maintain and service components for AIX servers and storage according to best practices and in a cost-effective manner.
+- Maintain and service components for Linux servers and storage according to best practices and in a cost-effective manner.

 - Implementation of Infrastructure changes

+- Use shell scripting and Ansible/CF Engine to automate all operational processes and changes

-- Engage with MML Infrastructure and Operations as well as business consumers of compute infrastructure to plan changes and maintenance tasks.
+- Engage with MMI Infrastructure and Operations as well as business consumers of compute infrastructure to plan changes and maintenance tasks.

 - Capacity planning & workload balancing